On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 { The designating function is designed to be applied to a hypergraph after the squeezing function.
-It takes a hyperedge with a marker label and replaces it with the new special label $a_0$ of type 1.
+It takes a hyperedge with a marker label and replaces it with a hyperedge labeled by the new special label $a_0$ of type 1.
 Formally, $\dsg(H,e_0)$ is defined even if $e_0$ is not labeled by an element of $\mathcal{M}$.
-This is done in order to define $\Dsg(H)$ without specifying the summation range.
+This is done in order to define $\Dsg(H)$ without making additional clarifications regarding the summation limits.
 Indeed, if $e_0$ is not labeled by a marker, then $\dsg(H,e_0)$ is the empty hypergraph and it makes no contribution to the sum of designated hypergraphs. }